pabloelt/pabloelt.github.io/content/project/project7/index.md

 {{< figure src="/project7/exhibit_7.png" title="Exhibit 7.
 EAD model: Comparison between the density function of the model predictions and the actual value of the target." >}}

-In the ral data, it can be identified three distinct groups of borrowers: a majority group with zero exposure at default, a second group with intermediate exposures (0.25-0.75), and a final group consisting of borrowers with high exposure at default.
+In the real data, it can be identified three distinct groups of borrowers: a majority group with zero exposure at default, a second group with intermediate exposures (0.25-0.75), and a final group consisting of borrowers with high exposure at default.

 The model’s predictions tend to cluster around intermediate default exposures, leading to larger errors when predicting borrowers with very low or very high actual default exposures.